Gordon loves cooking and experimenting with food. He loves making new dishes, particularly with unusual or underused ingredients.

 A stew is supposed to be comforting, warming and satisfying.
-This is true whether it be a beef stew, chicken stew, or perhaps even a vegetable stew.
-While many people will have their favourite types of stew, it can sometimes be extremely rewarding to experiment with a different principal ingredient.
-Wild game of many different types provides perfect opportunities in this respect, with rabbit and goat perhaps being the most popular choices.
-In this instance, kangaroo was used to delicious effect and, combined with a variety of vegetables before being served in a giant Yorkshire pudding, it made for a tasty, unusual and extremely satisfying meal.
+This is true whether it be a beef stew, chicken stew or perhaps even a vegetable stew.
+While many people will have their favourite types, it can sometimes be extremely rewarding to experiment with a different principal ingredient.
+Wild game of many different varieties provides perfect opportunities in this respect, with rabbit and goat perhaps being the most popular choices.
+In this instance, kangaroo was used to delicious effect.
+Combined with a variety of vegetables before being served in a giant Yorkshire pudding, it made for a tasty, unusual and extremely satisfying meal.

 Prep time: 5 min